Hunter S. Thompson: Political beliefs

-Thompson was a firearms and explosives enthusiast (in his writing and in life) and owned a vast collection of handguns, rifles, shotguns, and various automatic and semiautomatic weapons, along with numerous forms of gaseous crowd-control and many homemade devices.
+Thompson was a firearms and explosives enthusiast (in his writing and in life) and owned a large collection of handguns, rifles, shotguns, and various automatic and semiautomatic weapons, along with numerous forms of gaseous crowd-control and many homemade devices.
 He was a proponent of the right to bear arms and privacy rights.
-A member of the National Rifle Association, Thompson was also co-creator of the Fourth Amendment Foundation, an organization to assist victims in defending themselves against unwarranted search and seizure.
+A member of the National Rifle Association of America, Thompson was also co-creator of the Fourth Amendment Foundation, an organization to assist victims in defending themselves against unwarranted search and seizure.

 Part of his work with the Fourth Amendment Foundation centered around support of Lisl Auman, a Colorado woman who was sentenced for life in 1997 under felony murder charges for the death of police officer Bruce VanderJagt, despite contradictory statements and dubious evidence.
 Thompson organized rallies, provided legal support, and co-wrote an article in the June 2004 issue of Vanity Fair outlining the case.
 The Colorado Supreme Court eventually overturned Auman's sentence in March 2005, shortly after Thompson's death, and Auman is now free.
 Auman's supporters claim Thompson's support and publicity resulted in the successful appeal.

 Thompson was also an ardent supporter of drug legalization and became known for his detailed accounts of his own drug use.
 He was an early supporter of the National Organization for the Reform of Marijuana Laws and served on the group's advisory board for over 30 years, until his death.
 He told an interviewer in 1997 that drugs should be legalized "[a]cross the board.
 It might be a little rough on some people for a while, but I think it's the only way to deal with drugs.
 Look at Prohibition; all it did was make a lot of criminals rich."